 In a 2013 feature in Interview Magazine, Cave said of his project HEARD•NY, a large scale performance in Grand Central Terminal organized by Creative Time, “I was really thinking of getting us back to this dream state, this place where we imagine and think about now and how we exist and function in the world.
 With the state of affairs on the world, I think we tend not to take the time out to create that dream space in our heads.”
 This is relevant to his practice as a whole.

-A solo exhibition of Cave’s work is now on view at the St. Louis Art Museum (2014-2015) and the Institute of Contemporary Art/Boston through May 4, 2014.
-Recent solo exhibitions include Nick Cave: Sojourn at the Denver Art Museum; Nick Cave: The World is My Skin, Trapholt Museum, Denmark; Freeport 006: Nick Cave, Peabody Essex Museum, Salem; and Fantastic 2012, Lille 3000, Tri Postal, Lille.
+A solo exhibition of Cave’s work was recently on view at the St. Louis Art Museum (2014-2015) and the Institute of Contemporary Art/Boston (2014).
+Other recent solo exhibitions include Nick Cave: Sojourn at the Denver Art Museum; Nick Cave: The World is My Skin, Trapholt Museum, Denmark; Freeport 006: Nick Cave, Peabody Essex Museum, Salem; and Fantastic 2012, Lille 3000, Tri Postal, Lille.
 Cave will have a solo exhibition at the Cranbrook Art Museum until October 11, 2015 and will have a solo exhibition at the Massachusetts Museum of Contemporary Art in 2016.

 Public collections include the Brooklyn Museum; Crystal Bridges; the Detroit Institute of Arts; the High Museum; the Hirshhorn Museum and Sculpture Garden; the Norton Museum of Art; the Museum of Modern Art, New York; the Birmingham Museum of Art; the De Young Museum; the Museum of Fine Arts, Boston; the Museum of Fine Arts, Houston; the Orlando Museum of Art; the Smithsonian Institution; and the San Francisco Museum of Modern Art, among others.